cuent/data-science-path/README.md

 # My Data Science Path

-Here, I post thinhs that I'm implemention or playing with in my journey to master data mining and machine learning.
+Here, I post my notebooks that I'm implemention or playing with in my journey to master data mining and machine learning.